sirisian/ecmascript-types/decoratorreplacement.md

 The macro enumerates the identifiers it introduces; the engine alpha-renames.

-**Costs:** the engine must rename inside something it does not parse, so it must find identifier occurrences — and get them wrong inside string literals, comments and property names — unless it lexes the output. **That is (c)'s cost for a fraction of (c)'s benefit.**
+**Costs:** the engine must rename inside something it does not parse, so it must find identifier occurrences â€” and get them wrong inside string literals, comments and property names â€” unless it lexes the output. **That is (c)'s cost for a fraction of (c)'s benefit.**

-#### These are TWO axes, not one — and an earlier draft treated them as one
+#### These are TWO axes, not one â€” and an earlier draft treated them as one

 The protocol question and the hygiene question are independent, and conflating them is what made the earlier analysis wobble:

-- **Which protocol** — strings or tokens.
-Decided by §5.3: tokens, because spans make nested expansion need no map chain at all. **Hygiene is not the reason, and does not have to be.**
+- **Which protocol** â€” strings or tokens.
+Decided by Â§5.3: tokens, because spans make nested expansion need no map chain at all. **Hygiene is not the reason, and does not have to be.**
-- **Which hygiene mechanism** — gensym, or contexts on spans.
+- **Which hygiene mechanism** â€” gensym, or contexts on spans.
 Answerable either way, ON TOP of tokens.

 #### Decided: **(c) for the protocol, (b) for the hygiene**

-**Tokens**, for §5.3's reason, which stands whatever hygiene mechanism is chosen. **And a `TokenStream.gensym()` primitive** for hygiene, rather than `def_site` contexts, for two reasons:
+**Tokens**, for Â§5.3's reason, which stands whatever hygiene mechanism is chosen. **And a `TokenStream.gensym()` primitive** for hygiene, rather than `def_site` contexts, for two reasons:

 1. **`def_site` needs the engine's binding resolution to change.** Contexts on spans mean identifier EQUALITY becomes context-sensitive: every binding carries a tag and every lookup compares it.
-For undecorated code the tags are all equal and the behaviour degenerates to today's — but the comparison is in the hottest path in the engine, and adding a field to every binding is a pervasive change to pay for a feature most modules never use.
+For undecorated code the tags are all equal and the behaviour degenerates to today's â€” but the comparison is in the hottest path in the engine, and adding a field to every binding is a pervasive change to pay for a feature most modules never use.
-2. **The minting mechanism was MISSING.** §4.2's `js` tag function is ordinary userland code, and nothing gave it a way to mark a token it created as `def_site`.
+2. **The minting mechanism was MISSING.** Â§4.2's `js` tag function is ordinary userland code, and nothing gave it a way to mark a token it created as `def_site`.
 Rust does not have this problem because `quote!` is itself a proc macro with privileged access to `Span::def_site()`; a JavaScript tag function